 Should You Sign a Personal Guarantee on a Business Loan?

-E.J.
-Simonsen | Jan 10, 2023
+Megan Simonsen | Jan 10, 2023

-Nearly all lenders hope to secure personal guarantees, even when unnecessary, and will therefore request one.
-You should push back on this request to shed light on the actual necessity of risking your personal name and assets.
+Nearly all lenders try to secure personal guarantees, even when it may not be necessary, and often request one by default.
+If you're asked to sign a personal guarantee on a business loan, it's important to push back to shed light on the actual necessity of risking your personal name and assets.
 If they persist, ask exactly what is required to avoid a personal guarantee.

 What Is a Personal Guarantee?